fleshwall/fleshwall/README.md

 GBJ system. <br>
 Gay, FTM, autistic, ADHD, depression.<br>
 I like ponies, robots, video games, and daydreaming.<br>
+Homestuck fans please interact.
 <br>
 I'm an alter in a system, you might see some of our other members fronting. <br>
 <br>
-No DNI, antis are on thin ice but be civil and I will be too. <br>
+No DNI, antis are on thin ice but be civil and I will be too.
+Don't mention HS2 around me. <br>
 Always up to chat, roleplay or argue, I ain't got nothing better to do.